theroboticsheep/flickr-photo-downloader/README.md

 Flickr Photo Downloader
 =======================

-Ruby script to download all the photos from a flickr: group pool, user's photostream, photosets and favorites
+Ruby script to download all the photos from a flickr album

 Usage
 -----

 Checkout the code:

-    git clone git://github.com/mrtuxhdb/flickr-photo-downloader.git
+    git clone git://github.com/theroboticsheep/flickr-photo-downloader.git
     cd flickr-photo-downloader

 Install bundler: